Cambridge Neighborhood Planning

 About Neighborhood Planning

 Neighborhood-level planning is a key component of the ongoing work conducted by CDD's Community Planning Division.
-Neighborhood planning informs the City's overall planning work through ongoing interaction and discussion with community members at the neighborhood level.
-Studies of neighborhoods also provide an opportunity to apply Cambridge's citywide planning goals in a local context.
+This work informs the City's overall planning work through ongoing interaction and discussion with community members.

 Community Planning staff are available to provide residents with information about future plans in the neighborhood and to consult with individuals or organizations who are interested in undertaking development or planning initiatives.